nerves-project/nerves/guides/advanced/porting-guide.md

 define(NERVES_FW_APPLICATION_PART0_TARGET, "/data")
 ```

 All values are in 512-byte blocks.
 So `65536` blocks = 32 MiB.
-Notice the offsets chain together using `define-eval` -you only need to set the first offset and the sizes, and everything else follows.
+Notice the offsets chain together using `define-eval`, you only need to set the first offset and the sizes, and everything else follows.

 You might be wondering why the app partition is `mmcblk0p3` when there are clearly more than 3 regions on disk.
 That's because the U-Boot env and the raw U-Boot binary (if any) live *before* the MBR partition table and aren't real partitions.
 Nerves uses only 3 MBR entries: one for the active boot slot, one for the active rootfs slot, and one for the app data.
 During an OTA update, fwup rewrites the MBR to swap which physical regions partition 1 and 2 point to, that's the A/B slot switching mechanism.